renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 Now our `make report.xlsx` works just fine, and we get a new directory `build` with our empty report in it.
-Normally we won't need the `|`, but in this case it declares that the `build` rule should only be run once, even if we have other targets with `build` as a prerequisite.[^2]  If we rerun `make report.xlsx`, it doesn't try to create that directory again, because it can see that it already exists.
+Normally we won't need the `|`, but in this case it declares that the `build` rule should only be run once, even if we have other targets with `build` as a prerequisite.[^3]  If we rerun `make report.xlsx`, it doesn't try to create that directory again, because it already exists.
 We do have one other problem though, and it's that even when the report exists, our python code still runs.
-Instead, we should get a message saying `make: 'report.xlsx' is up to date.`  This is happening because our rule doesn't say `build/report.xlsx`, so `make` looks in the current directory, sees that there's no `report.xlsx` and therefore runs the rule.
-I don't want to write `make build/report.xlsx`, I much prefer our original way of issuing the command, so what we'll do is set up `make` to automatically look in our `build` and `sql` directories for files, if they aren't found in the current directory, by setting the [`VPATH` variable][search]:
+Instead, we should get a message saying `make:
+'report.xlsx' is up to date.`  This is happening because our rule doesn't say `build/report.xlsx`, so `make` looks in the current directory, sees that there's no `report.xlsx` and therefore runs the recipe.
+I don't want to write `make build/report.xlsx`, I much prefer our original way of issuing the command, so what we'll do is set up `make` to automatically look in our `build` and `sql` directories for files by setting the [`VPATH` variable][search]:

 ```make
 # Makefile
 BUILDDIR := build
 SQLDIR := sql
 VPATH := $(SQLDIR):$(TARGETDIR)